-Mbembe calls for specific relationships to times, having developed an argument about how, for Black people, one of the functions of colonial violence was not "only to empty the colonised's past of all substance, but also to foreclose on the future" 2017, p.
+Mbembe calls for specific relationships to times, having developed an argument about how, for Black people, one of the functions of colonial violence was not "only to empty the colonised's past of all substance, but also to foreclose on the future" (2017, p.
 164).
 A world-to-come, just like a people to come, is an arrangement of some multiplicity in the present that is formed in conjunction with some elsewhere or some other time, to provide the possibility for a future that is otherwise.
 In other words, it involves the creation of contingent conditions that could allow for the emergence of a different kind of future.
 That set of conditions are actualised as nomadic war machines, arrangements breaking from State-forms to build more fluid arrangements, less determined by transcendent forms, in processes of creative experimentation.
 Through a deep understanding of one's history, one's capacities, one's options in the present, and the connecting of concepts and times and forms that are not prescribed for one another, we can choose to arrange ourselves differently, to form and make up probe-heads which may make the face more fluid, and may ultimately dissolve it.

 The parallels between a nomadic war machine in the people to come and the anarchist praxis of prefiguration are substantial.
-Prefiguration is an active orientation in the present, based on a rigorous critique of the past - an orientation of oneself and those one has affinity with to adopt new relationships that prefigure future, anarchic forms of self-organisation.24 difference" (Mbembe, 2017, p.
+Prefiguration is an active orientation in the present, based on a rigorous critique of the past - an orientation of oneself and those one has affinity with to adopt new relationships that prefigure future, anarchic forms of self-organisation.70

+For Mbembe, as with Deleuze, coming to see oneself as sharing a world in common begins by recognising difference as metaphysically primary to sameness, as "positive difference" (Mbembe, 2017, p.
 93) - not subsumed under sameness or actualised diversity and defined in terms of its negation of an original form.
 In a world of positive difference, unity is always a multiplicity.
 Recognising oneself as different but still participating in the whole, one can recognise oneself as "an autonomous source of creation, to attest that [one] is human, to rediscover direction and a foundation for what [one] is and what [one] does" (2017, p.
 93).
 This kind of differing is a be-coming, a futurity.
-In a sense, Mbembe is furthering the project of taking up Black difference in a new way, in which, "on the basis of a critique of the past, we must create a future that is inseparable from the notions of justice, dignity, and the in-common" (Mbembe, 2017, p.
+In a sense, Mbembe is furthering the project of taking up Black difference in a new way, in which, "on the basis of a critique of the past, we must create a future that is inseparable from the notions of justice, dignity, and the incommon" (Mbembe, 2017, p.
 177).
 In it, critiques of time itself should teach "us that time is always unpredictable and provisional.
 It changes endlessly, and its forms are always uncertain.
 It therefore always represents a heterogeneous, irregular, and fragmented region of human experience" (p.
-122), it is a multiplicity25 - our relation to which we should always aim to grasp for our own use, in such a way that minimises how it conditions us, in order to produce the unexpected, whereby the present as present is "is a time of differential duration whose two laws are those of disjuncture and simultaneity (co-occurrence)" (p.
+122), it is a multiplicity71 - our relation to which we should always aim to grasp for our own use, in such a way that minimises how it conditions us, in order to produce the unexpected, whereby the present as present is "is a time of differential duration whose two laws are those of disjuncture and simultaneity (co-occurrence)" (p.
 122), including elements of both the past and future while providing for the possibility of their abolition (p.
 122).
 This, incidentally, is also a good critique of notions of 'progress' and the homogeneity and linearity it contains.